Persecution of Feyli Kurds in Ba'athist Iraq: Aftermath

 In 2003, the UNCHR estimated that 65% of 20,000 refugees in Iran are Feyli Kurds who were forcefully deported during the genocide.
 Most refugees who returned to Iraqi had difficulties to apply for the citizenship.

 In 2006, the spokesman of Kurdistan Alliance, Muayad al-Tayeb, called on Iraqi and Kurdish parliaments to support Feyli refugees, stating that "Feyli Kurds have been subjected to persecution for three reasons, first because they are Kurds, second they are from the Shiite sect and third because they are patriotic people and joined the Kurdish and Iraqi national movement."

 In 2010, the Iraqi Ministry of Displacement and Migration reported that since 2003 about 100,000 Feylis have had their citizenship reinstated.
 Although according to recent statistics from the Iraqi Minister of Immigration, between April 2003 and April 2013, only 16,580 Feyli Kurds had their nationality reinstated, out of an estimated population of at least 150,000 Feyli Kurds denaturalized during the Ba’ath era who applied to get their Iraqi citizenship back.

+The Iraqi deputy prime minister, Tariq Aziz, despite being one of Saddam’s closest confidants and decision makers, was only sentenced an additional 10-15 years in prison for his crimes against Feyli Kurds during the Iran-Iraq war, while previously facing other charges.